NSO-developer/netsim-wrapper/README.md

 ncs-netsim, It's an powerful tool to build an simulated network envrinoments for Network Service Orchestrator (NSO) it's also called as NCS - NSO.
 In these network topologies we can test the network configuations based on the need as per the usecase.

 ncs-netsim2, We added `delete-devices` feature not to devicate from original business usecase.
 On the way of achieving this we opened the space to add more features to it, like adding `update-ip`, `update-port`, etc. Today these feature are not exposed to the cli, we need to updated them manually in the configuration files.
-With these added features to ncs-netsim2 we can remove un-wanted devices from time to time, to not consume disk space and memory.
+With these added features to ncs-netsim2 we can manage better and remove un-wanted devices from time to time and to not consume disk space and memory.

 ### **How to delete a device(s) from network topology?**